scalaz/scalaz/doc/DeveloperGuide.md

     import scalaz._, syntax.applicative._, std.option._  // fine grained imports: preferred
     import scalaz._, Scalaz._                            // über import: convenient, but clutters namespace and slows compiler/IDE

-Because all the conversions are packaged in traits, it is possible for users to create objects to that aggregate a smaller set of the imports.
+Because all the conversions are packaged in traits, it is possible for users to create objects that aggregate a smaller set of the imports.

 ## General